If you’ve come across a snake recently, you reacted in one of two ways:

 These snake species, to make this happen, slither to the end of a particular branch and dangle themselves in a ‘J’ fashion.

-From this, the snake species propels itself from the branch it currently rests on using the lower half of its body.
+From this, the snake species capable of this feat propel themselves from the branch they are currently resting on using the lower half of their body.
 When this is achieved, it quickly forms an ‘S’ pattern that sees that it flattens to about twice its normal width to manipulate the air better.

 Love them or hate them, snakes are a part of the world and that isn’t changing anytime soon.
 That’s why we decided today to seek a better understanding of these crawlers.
 Who knows?
-Perceptions and emotions may change.
+Perceptions and emotions may change as the times do and the clocks tick away.

 This is where we draw the curtains for today.